populationgenomics/talos/README.md

 1. Run full annotation + prioritisation once

-2. In future cycles, update ClinVar / PanelApp only
+2. In future cycles, keep ClinVar / PanelApp up to date using the prep workflow

 3. Rerun prioritisation to return **newly supported variants**